LIMEADE: From AI Explanations to Advice Taking: Discussion

 \section{Discussion}

 Evaluating on real-world domains with real human interactions is crucial in order to make progress in human-centered AI broadly, and for advice taking in particular.
-This section considers broader questions of the effectiveness of human feedback, as well as interactions between the fidelity of explanations and the affordances provided for action.
+This section considers broader questions of the connections between our two case studies, the effectiveness of human feedback, and the interactions between the fidelity of explanations and the affordances provided for action.